Client Celebrates Freedom with His Lawyers After Life Sentence Is OverturnedPublished on October 9, 2020

 Talk to a Los Angeles Criminal Defense Lawyer

 Aaron Spolin, a former prosecutor, and award-winning Los Angeles criminal defense attorney, has a track record of success handling violent crime cases.
 He has been on the winning side of hundreds of cases.
-To receive a 100% free and confidential consultation from Aaron today, please call this number: (310) 407-7348.
+To receive a 100% free and confidential consultation from an attorney or staff member today, please call this number: (310) 407-7348.

 Latest Update on Venice Beach Shooting of Homeless ManPublished on January 13, 2016

 In the latest update on the Venice Beach police shooting of a homeless man, the Los Angeles Police Chief has called for charges against the officer involved, Officer Clifford Proctor.